-- 36. Principle 2 states that: "A firm must conduct its business with due skill, care and diligence." - 37.
-Bar breached Principle 2, by failing to exercise due skill, care and diligence, prior to the Offer Letter being sent, by not ensuring that: - a) the Berliner MGA Agreement was in place, and that there was a sufficient premium income limit to meet the proposed renewal cover, when Bar had reason to doubt that was the case.
-Bar had made enquiries in respect of those doubts, but received reassurances which did not satisfy those doubts, as set out in paragraphs 24 and 25; - b) reasonable care was taken to make sure that the advice to the Solicitor Customers to cancel their current policies with Balva and take out the replacement and renewal cover with Berliner was suitable, in breach of ICOBS 5.3.1R; and - c) it satisfied itself in relation to facts about which it was aware, or should have been aware, in respect of Mr Reches as set out in paragraphs 26 and 27.
+- 34. The regulatory provisions relevant to this Final Notice are referred to in Annex A. - 35.
+Statement of Principle 6 states that an approved person performing an accountable significant-influence function must exercise due skill, care and diligence in managing the business of the firm for which he is responsible in his accountable function. - 36.
+Mr Redgrave breached Statement of Principle 6, by failing to exercise due skill, care and diligence at Bar and Apro by signing and sending the Offer Letter, prior to ensuring each aspect of the Offer Letter was correct.
+In particular, he failed to ensure that: - a) the Berliner MGA Agreement was in place, and that there was a sufficient premium income limit to meet the proposed renewal cover, when Bar had reason to doubt that was the case.
+Bar had made enquiries in respect of its doubts, but the reassurances received did not satisfy those doubts, as set out in paragraphs 23 and 24; - Bar took reasonable care to ensure that the advice to the Solicitor Customers to cancel their current policies with Balva and take out the replacement and renewal cover with Berliner was suitable, in breach of ICOBS 5.3.1R; - c) Bar satisfied itself in relation to facts about which it was aware, or should have been aware, in respect of Mr Reches as set out in paragraphs 25 and 26; and